Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @section occt_ocaf_5_ OCAF Shape Attributes
 @subsection occt_ocaf_5_1 Overview

+A topological attribute can be seen as a hook into the topological structure.
+It is possible to attach data to define references to it.

 OCAF shape attributes are used for topology objects and their evolution access.
-All topological objects are stored in one TNaming_UsedShapes attribute at the root label of the data framework.
+All topological objects are stored in one *TNaming_UsedShapes* attribute at the root label of the data framework.
 This attribute contains a map with all topological shapes used in a given document.

-The user can add the TNaming_NamedShape attribute to other labels.
-This attribute contains references (hooks) to shapes from the TNaming_UsedShapes attribute and an evolution of these shapes.
-The TNaming_NamedShape attribute contains a set of pairs of hooks: to the *Old* shape and to a *New* shape (see the following figure).
+The user can add the *TNaming_NamedShape* attribute to other labels.
+This attribute contains references (hooks) to shapes from the *TNaming_UsedShapes* attribute and an evolution of these shapes.
+The *TNaming_NamedShape* attribute contains a set of pairs of hooks: to the *Old* shape and to a *New* shape (see the following figure).
 It allows not only to get the topological shapes by the labels, but also to trace the evolution of the shapes and to correctly update dependent shapes by the changed one.

 If a shape is newly created, then the old shape of a corresponding named shape is an empty shape.
 If a shape is deleted, then the new shape in this named shape is empty.

 @image html /user_guides/ocaf/images/ocaf_image013.png
 @image latex /user_guides/ocaf/images/ocaf_image013.png

+### Shape attributes in data framework.

 Different algorithms may dispose sub-shapes of the result shape at the individual labels depending on whether it is necessary to do so:

 * If a sub-shape must have some extra attributes (material of each face or color of each edge).
 In this case a specific sub-shape is placed to a separate label (usually to a sub-label of the result shape label) with all attributes of this sub-shape.
 * If the topological naming algorithm is needed, a necessary and sufficient set of sub-shapes is placed to child labels of the result shape label.
 As usual, for a basic solid and closed shells, all faces of the shape are disposed.

-TNaming_NamedShape may contain a few pairs of hooks with the same evolution.
+*TNaming_NamedShape* may contain a few pairs of hooks with the same evolution.
 In this case the topology shape, which belongs to the named shape is a compound of new shapes.

 Consider the following example.
 Two boxes (solids) are fused into one solid (the result one).
-Initially each box was placed to the result label as a named shape, which has evolution PRIMITIVE and refers to the corresponding shape of the TNaming_UsedShapes map.
+Initially each box was placed to the result label as a named shape, which has evolution PRIMITIVE and refers to the corresponding shape of the *TNaming_UsedShapes* map.
 The box result label has a material attribute and six child labels containing named shapes of Box faces.

 @image html /user_guides/ocaf/images/ocaf_image014.png "Resulting box"
 @image latex /user_guides/ocaf/images/ocaf_image014.png "Resulting box"